leonardotoffalini-elte/mosaic-solver/README.md

 1. Run the **_main.py_** script.
 2. With left click increment the value to the tile, with right click decrement the value of the tile.<br />
-   An entry of value n (1, ..., 9) means the sum of the adjecent squares must equal n.
+   An entry of value n (1, ..., 9) means the sum of the adjacent squares must equal n.
 3. When satisfied with the specified values in the tiles close the window, the constraints are saved out in the **_output.txt_** file.
 4. Copy the contents of the **_output.txt_** file into your solver of choice (for example, AMPL).